mysql/mysql-utilities/README.txt

 MySQL Utilities 1.3 (part of MySQL Workbench Distribution 5.2)

-This is a release of MySQL Utilities, the dual-license, complete database modeling, administration and development program for MySQL.
+This is a release of MySQL Utilities (part of MySQL Workbench Distribution), the dual-license, complete database modeling, administration and development program for MySQL.
 For the avoidance of doubt, this particular copy of the software is released under the version 2 of the GNU General Public License.
 MySQL Utilities